Need Help Paying Water Bills?

-Additionally, residents may apply for the Clean Rivers Impervious Area Charge (CRIAC) Residential Relief Program to receive a reduced rate on their drinking and wastewater fees.
+Clean Rivers Impervious Area Charge (CRIAC) Residential Relief Program

-In addition to this benefit, eligible households will receive one of the following discounts:
+In addition to this benefit, eligible households will receive the CAP1 discount:

 Income Guidelines for FY22